 Xochimilco

-The main experience is hiring a trajinera, one of the brightly painted flat-bottomed boats that seat 8–20 people.
-You pay a fixed rate by the hour (around 350–500 MXN per hour for the boat, not per person) and a boatman poles you through the canals.
-On weekends, the embarcadero (departure dock) is packed and the canals are full of boats.
-Other trajineras approach selling food, drinks, flowers, and marimba music, the last of which you can hire for a stretch.
-It’s chaotic, cheerful, and entirely unlike the rest of the city.
+The main experience is hiring a trajinera, a brightly painted flat-bottomed boat that seats 8 to 20 people.
+The rate is fixed by the hour (around 350 to 500 MXN per boat, not per person) and a boatman poles you through the canals.
+On weekends, the embarcadero is busy and the canals fill with boats; other trajineras pull alongside selling food, drinks, flowers, and marimba music, the last of which you can hire for a stretch.
+It’s cheerful and chaotic in proportions that vary with how much you want it to be either.
+Weekday visits are calmer and open the quieter channels to actual exploration.

 What to Eat

-Food boats pull alongside and sell tlacoyos (thick oval masa cakes filled with black beans or fava beans), tamales, roasted corn, and various antojitos.
-Quality is variable but the tlacoyos are usually good.
-Ignore the pushy vendors and wait until you see something that looks freshly made.
+Food boats pull alongside offering tlacoyos (thick oval masa cakes filled with black beans or fava beans), tamales, roasted corn, and various antojitos.
+The tlacoyos are usually good; wait until you see something that looks freshly made rather than buying from the first boat that insists.
+On land, the Mercado Xochimilco on the main plaza has a food section with pozole, barbacoa, and local sweets at prices substantially below anything in the city centre.

 Isla de las Muñecas

-About 3km into the main canal network is the Island of the Dolls — a small chinampas where the caretaker Don Julián Santana (deceased since 2001) hung hundreds of dolls from trees over decades, reportedly to appease the spirit of a girl who drowned nearby.
+About 3 kilometres into the main canal network sits the Island of the Dolls: a small chinampa where the caretaker Don Julian Santana, who died in 2001, spent decades hanging dolls from trees, reportedly to appease the spirit of a girl who drowned nearby.
 The dolls have continued to accumulate since his death.
-It’s atmospheric in a way that works better in person than in photographs, and the backstory (whether you believe the haunting interpretation or not) is genuinely interesting.
-Get there by early afternoon before the boat crowds.
+It works better in person than in photographs, partly because the density of the installation is more confronting at close range, partly because the backstory – whether you take the haunting interpretation or the folk-art interpretation – is genuinely interesting.
+Arrive by early afternoon before the boat traffic increases.

 The Axolotl

-Xochimilco is the last place on earth where the axolotl — a type of salamander that never fully metamorphoses, retaining its external gills throughout its life — lives in the wild, and it’s critically endangered.
+Xochimilco is the last place on Earth where the axolotl, a salamander species that never fully metamorphoses and retains external gills throughout its life, survives in the wild.
+The population is critically endangered due to habitat loss and introduced fish species.
 Conservation projects are underway in the quieter channels.
-You’re unlikely to see one on a regular canal tour, but the Laboratorio de Restauración Ecológica at UNAM has a programme you can visit.
+You are unlikely to see one on a regular canal tour.
+The Laboratorio de Restauracion Ecologica at UNAM has a programme you can visit if the conservation work specifically interests you.

 Getting There

-Take the metro to Tasqueña (Line 2, dark blue), then the Tren Ligero (a light rail line) to Xochimilco.
+Take the metro to Tasqueña (Line 2), then the Tren Ligero light rail to Xochimilco.
 The whole journey from the centre takes about an hour and costs almost nothing.
-Taxis and Ubers work but are slower and more expensive.
+Taxis and Uber work but are slower and significantly more expensive.
 The main embarcadero at Fernando Celada is a short walk from the Tren Ligero terminus.